-As quickly as Draco touched Hermione, he was quick to retrieve his hand.
+As quickly as Draco touched Hermione, he was quick to pull back his hand.
 His jaw tightened, not going unnoticed by Hermione, but he said nothing.
 His head bobbed, just slightly, as if to indicate to Hermione that she could do all the talking and he was simply there to listen.

 "I…" Hermione closed her eyes and Draco took that moment to study her.
 Her eyes were puffy—she had been crying.